amaan2398/insights-into-lending-risks/README.md

 * **Subject matter understanding referral links**
   - What Is a Loan Commitment?
 Definition, How it Works, and Types [click](https://www.investopedia.com/terms/l/loan-commitment.asp)
   - Principal: Definition in Loans, Bonds, Investments, and Transactions [click](https://www.investopedia.com/terms/p/principal.asp)
+  - Loan Grading: What it is and how it Works [click](https://www.investopedia.com/terms/l/loan-grading.asp)
+  - What Does a Charge-Off Mean? [click](https://www.investopedia.com/terms/c/chargeoff.asp)
+  - What is Debt to Income Ratio and How is it Calculated? [click](https://www.homecredit.co.in/en/paise-ki-paathshala/detail/what-is-debt-to-income-ratio-and-how-is-it-calculated#:~:text=DTI%2C%20or%20Debt%2Dto%2D,lenders%20when%20evaluating%20loan%20applications.)
+  -

 ## Contact